 - Harvest: Gather leaves before flowering.

 - Description: Perennial.
-Common thyme has small gray-green leaves, purple flowers in spikes, 8-12 inches high.
+Common thyme has small gray-green leaves, and purple flowers in spikes, 8-12 inches high.
 Lemon thyme has golden-green leaves and a yellow scent with pinkish flowers.

 - Grow: Start from seeds indoors or in place; propagate from cuttings, space 10-12 inches apart; prefers dry soil and full sun.
 Renew every 3 to 4 years.